-On the other hand, the layers of $Q(G)$ are much smaller: the size of the $r^{\textrm{th}}$ layer oscillates between peaks which have order $\frac{2^{2^m}}{\sqrt{i}}$, one for each $i$ with $0 \leq i \leq m$.
+On the other hand, the layers of $Q(G)$ are much smaller: the size of the $r^{\textrm{th}}$ layer oscillates between peaks which have order $2^{2^m}$, one for each $i$ with $1 \leq i \leq m$.
 These peaks occur when $r$ is close to $2^{i-1}$, and correspond to the largest layer for the parts of size $2^i$.
-Close to the peak corresponding to $i$, the contribution from the parts of size $2^j$ for $j \neq i$ is negligible.
+Close to the peak corresponding to $i$, the sum of the contribution from the parts of size $2^j$ for $j \neq i$ has order dominated by the contribution from the parts of size $2^i$.
 It follows that